aweymo-ui/geolocation/content/4_landmark.md

 gallery: true
 ---

-**If these last two methods were unsuccessful** you may want to use a resource named [Overpass Turbo](https://overpass-turbo.eu/).
+**If these last two methods were unsuccessful** you may want to use a resource named [Overpass Turbo](https://overpass-turbo.eu/){:target="_blank" rel="noopener"}.
 The platform centers around tagged landmarks in a geographic area.
 Landmarks can include natural features (like mountains or rivers), historical sites, monuments, buildings, types of businesses and other structures that are differentiated by cultural, historical, or aesthetic purposes.
-Overpass Turbo is designed to create and run queries on [OpenStreetMap](https://wiki.openstreetmap.org/wiki/Main_Page), a collaborative, volunteer generated geographic database that has been tagging these types of landmarks for over 20 years.
+Overpass Turbo is designed to create and run queries on [OpenStreetMap](https://wiki.openstreetmap.org/wiki/Main_Page){:target="_blank" rel="noopener"}, a collaborative, volunteer generated geographic database that has been tagging these types of landmarks for over 20 years.

 <div class="symbol-container">
     <p class="symbol">&#10042;</p>
 </div>

 In addition to volunteer tagging, the database also pulls from infrastructural public datasets and aerial imagery.
-Overpass Turbo runs on the [Overpass API query language](https://wiki.openstreetmap.org/wiki/Overpass_API/Language_Guide) to search for an [extremely wide array of different built and natural environmental features](https://wiki.openstreetmap.org/wiki/Map_features).
+Overpass Turbo runs on the [Overpass API query language](https://wiki.openstreetmap.org/wiki/Overpass_API/Language_Guide){:target="_blank" rel="noopener"} to search for an [extremely wide array of different built and natural environmental features](https://wiki.openstreetmap.org/wiki/Map_features){:target="_blank" rel="noopener"}.

 For example, here is a map I created of all of the landmarks identified of fast food “amenities” here in Moscow.
-[Click here to explore.](https://overpass-turbo.eu/map.html?Q=%5Bout%3Ajson%5D%5Btimeout%3A25%5D%3B%0A%2F%2F+define+the+area+for+Moscow%2C+ID%0Aarea%5Bname%3D%22Moscow%22%5D-%3E.searchArea%3B%0A%2F%2F+search+for+all+nodes%2C+ways%2C+and+relations+with+amenity%3Dfast_food+within+the+area%0A%28%0A++node%5B%22amenity%22%3D%22fast_food%22%5D%28area.searchArea%29%3B%0A++way%5B%22amenity%22%3D%22fast_food%22%5D%28area.searchArea%29%3B%0A++relation%5B%22amenity%22%3D%22fast_food%22%5D%28area.searchArea%29%3B%0A%29%3B%0A%2F%2F+output+results%0Aout+body%3B%0A%3E%3B%0Aout+skel+qt%3B%0A) (It may take a moment to load.)
+[Click here to explore.](https://overpass-turbo.eu/map.html?Q=%5Bout%3Ajson%5D%5Btimeout%3A25%5D%3B%0A%2F%2F+define+the+area+for+Moscow%2C+ID%0Aarea%5Bname%3D%22Moscow%22%5D-%3E.searchArea%3B%0A%2F%2F+search+for+all+nodes%2C+ways%2C+and+relations+with+amenity%3Dfast_food+within+the+area%0A%28%0A++node%5B%22amenity%22%3D%22fast_food%22%5D%28area.searchArea%29%3B%0A++way%5B%22amenity%22%3D%22fast_food%22%5D%28area.searchArea%29%3B%0A++relation%5B%22amenity%22%3D%22fast_food%22%5D%28area.searchArea%29%3B%0A%29%3B%0A%2F%2F+output+results%0Aout+body%3B%0A%3E%3B%0Aout+skel+qt%3B%0A){:target="_blank" rel="noopener"} (It may take a moment to load.)

 {% include gallery-figure.html img="geo_30.jpg" width="100%" alt="Map of Moscow with a coding area to the left and various nodes mostly along the major roads" caption="Overpass Turbo map of Moscow Fast Food locations" %}